Automattic/pym-shortcode/CONTRIBUTING.md

 Additionally, you can [create issues](https://github.com/INN/largo/issues) on this repo to suggest changes or improvements.

-And of course you can always email us: [nerds@inn.org](mailto:nerds@inn.org).
+And of course you can always email us: [support@inn.org](mailto:support@inn.org).

 ### Standards

-- Follow all standards from the INN Nerds [coding style guide](https://github.com/INN/docs/tree/master/style-guides/code).
+- Follow all standards from the INN Labs [coding style guide](https://github.com/INN/docs/tree/master/style-guides/code).
 - Use [markdown syntax](http://daringfireball.net/projects/markdown/syntax) for all text documents.
 - Pull requests for new functionality should be accompanied by tests wherever possible.